 Photo by Anastasia Shuraeva

 Flipping through HGTV episodes and dreaming about your own rental empire?
 Real estate investing has become more accessible, even for couples who aren’t rolling in cash.
-By joining forces, you multiply what you can manage—whether it’s fixing up a house to flip, running short-term rentals, or hosting guests through Airbnb.
+By joining forces, you multiply what you can manage, whether it’s fixing up a house to flip, running short-term rentals, or Airbnb hosting.

 House Flipping: